-We’re thrilled to announce the return of in-person Jazzschool Young Musicians Program ensembles for Fall 2021!
+We’re thrilled to announce the return of in-person Jazzschool Young Musicians Program ensembles!

 Jazzschool youth ensembles will take place in person at the California Jazz Conservatory.
 All ensembles require a consultation/audition.
-Ensembles conclude with a performance, open to the public during the week following the 10th class session.
+Ensembles conclude with a performance, open to the public.

 The Jazzschool offers ensembles for middle school and high school students at all levels.